 Five facts that make pre-scanning mastery crucial

-- You can almost never scan everything.
+- You can almost never scan every book.

-- You almost never should scan everything.
+- You almost never should scan every book.

 - Profits are directly tied into speed and quality of your scanning.

 - Value is not accidental – there are patterns.

 If you’re not there yet, your goal as an Amazon seller should be to get to Level Three as quickly as possible.

 #1 Priority: Learning the principles of Amazon value